Proposals for Feedback

 Here, you will find information about proposals on which the Council is seeking feedback.
 A summary of each and related documents for downloading can be found in the Relevant Documents section on this page.

-Revised Scope of Practice statement closed on April 29th 2022
+Revised Scope of Practice statement closed on April 29th 2022.
+Round 2 closed on 21st November 2022

 Annual Practising Certificate Fees 2022/23 closed on 28 January 2022